-This sweet and tangy homemade barbecue sauce is easy to make and great for weeknight dinners, game night appetizers, and summer barbecues.
-It’s also Paleo and low FODMAP.
-Make it a day in advance to achieve even better flavour!
+This sweet and tangy low FODMAP homemade BBQ sauce is easy to make and great for weeknight dinners, game night appetizers, and summer barbecues.
+It's also Paleo compliant.
+Make it a day in advance to achieve even better flavor!

 - 2 cups strained tomatoes

 - ¼ cup coconut aminos

 - 2 tablespoons garlic-infused olive oil